=Albatross.= Cotton albatross cloth is a fabric made in imitation of a

 are finished by being burled, sheared, washed, singed, dyed, rinsed,

-dried, and pressed, care being taken not to press too hard.
+d pressed, care being taken not to press too hard.
 Sometimes

 singeing is omitted.
 Albatross cloth is generally in white, black, or